SmithKatrinaIT/Angular-Observable-PageVisibilityCounter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

-Demostration of Rxjs "interval" Observable within a Angular service, that when subcribed to, will create a counter in the parent component that shows how long a child component was visible to the user.
+Demostration of Rxjs `interval` Observable within a Angular service, that when subcribed to, will create a counter in the parent component that shows how long a child component was visible to the user.

 ## Development server